pedro-curto/Resumos-ESof/resumos.md

 different request, queue or log requests, and support undoable operations.

 Coupling:
-- Invoker is independent of the particular command
+- Invoker is independent of the particular command (has low coupling with the command)
-- Client knows the particular command
+- Client knows the particular command (strong coupling with command)
 - Easy to extend with new types of command

 Cohesion: